-For individuals who have an immediate family member who would otherwise be eligible for residence but for one illegal entry, there may still be possibilities to obtain residence with a provisional waiver.
-Although this requires travel abroad to obtain the residence at a US Consulate overseas, all the paperwork can be filed while the foreign national is in the United States.
-If the waiver is approved, it usually takes about 3 1/2 weeks to process the residence overseas.
+For those with an immediate family member who would otherwise qualify for residence but for one illegal entry, obtaining residence through a provisional waiver may be possible.
+This option requires traveling abroad to secure residence at a U.S. Consulate overseas.
+However, all necessary paperwork can be filed while the foreign national is still in the United States.